aws/mynah-ui/docs/DATAMODEL.md

 ---

 ## `autoCollapse`
-It will allow you to limit the card height up to 25% of the screen height and give and option to expand/collapse it back.
+It will allow you to limit the card height up to 25% of the screen height and give an option to expand/collapse it back.

 ```typescript
 mynahUI.addChatItem(tabId, {